dCache/dcache-book2/rf-clients-dccp.md

 PROG-DCCP
 PROG-DCCP
-Copy a file from or to a DCACHE server.
+Copy a file from or to a dCache server.
 PROG-DCCP
 option
 sourceUrl